 - Customizable workflows and automation

-- Higher costs may deter smaller businesses with fewer user licenses.
+- Higher cost may deter smaller businesses with limited user licenses.

 - Includes LinkedIn Sales Navigator integration